maikszusevics/IT-Security-Support-Bootcamp/Learning/Pluralsight/INCOMPLETE-General-Security-Concepts-for-CompTIA-Security+.md

 ### Micro-Segmentation
 Micro-segmentation involves dividing a network into smaller, isolated segments to control traffic more precisely.
 Each segment can enforce specific security rules, limiting how threats spread within the environment.
 For instance, a compromised user workstation can be prevented from accessing sensitive databases by design.
 This approach enhances visibility and containment, especially in virtualised and cloud-based environments.

+### Continuous Monitoring
+Continuous Monitoring is the ongoing collection, analysis, and response to security data across systems and networks.
+It allows organisations to detect anomalies, vulnerabilities, or unauthorised changes in real time.
+Tools like SIEMs (Security Information and Event Management systems) are often used to automate this process.
+It supports a proactive security posture rather than reactive incident response.

+### Multi-Factor Authentication (MFA)

+Multi-Factor Authentication (MFA) strengthens user authentication by requiring two or more verification factors from different categories: something you know (password), something you have (security token or smartphone), and something you are (biometric).
+Even if one factor is compromised, unauthorised access is still unlikely.
+MFA is a key defence against credential-based attacks like phishing or brute force.

 **Device and User Identity Verification**